Post's cover

 Graph Data Structure is a collection of nodes connected by edges.
 It’s used to represent relationships between different entities.
 Graph algorithms are methods used to manipulate and analyze graphs, solving various problems like finding the shortest path or detecting cycles.

-H3Adjacency Matrix
+H3Adjacency Matrix/List

 H1Algorithms